TemoaProject/temoa/docs/source/quick_start.rst

 Database Construction
 ====================================

-Input datasets in Temoa can be constructed either as text files or relational databases.
-Input text files are referred to as 'DAT' files and follow a specific format.
-Take a look at the example DAT files in the :code:`temoa/data_files` directory.

-While DAT files work fine for small datasets, relational databases are preferred for larger datasets.
-To first order, you can think of a database as a collection of tables, where a 'primary key' within each table defines a unique entry (i.e., row) within the table.
-In addition, a 'foreign key' defines a table element drawn from another table.
-Foreign keys enforce the defined relationships between different sets and parameters.
+Input datasets in Temoa are stored in a relational database management system.
+For those unfamiliar with databases, you can think of them as collections of tables.
+Within each table, a 'primary key' uniquely identifies each row.
+A 'foreign key' is a column in one table that references the primary key of another table, thereby establishing relationships between tables and ensuring data consistency across the database.

 Temoa uses `sqlite`_, a widely used, self-contained database system.
 Building a database first requires constructing a sql file, which is simply a text file that defines the structure of different database tables and includes the input data.
-The snippet below is from the technology table used to define the 'temoa_utopia' dataset:
+The snippet below is from the ``time_period`` table used to define the ``test_system`` dataset:

-**NOTE**:  *As of Version 3, the below table format is dated, but still shows the general structure of the SQL files used to create the database.*

 .. parsed-literal::
-  CREATE TABLE technologies (
+  1   CREATE TABLE time_period
-  tech text primary key,
+  2   (
+  3     sequence INTEGER UNIQUE,
+  4     period   INTEGER
+  5         PRIMARY KEY,
-  flag text,
+  6     flag     TEXT
-  sector text,
-  tech_desc text,
-  tech_category text,
-  FOREIGN KEY(flag) REFERENCES technology_labels(tech_labels),
-  FOREIGN KEY(sector) REFERENCES sector_labels(sector));
+  7         REFERENCES time_period_type (label)
+  8   );
+  9   INSERT INTO "time_period" VALUES(1,2015,'e');
+  10  INSERT INTO "time_period" VALUES(2,2020,'f');
-  INSERT INTO "technologies" VALUES('IMPDSL1','r','supply',' imported diesel','petroleum');
+  11  INSERT INTO "time_period" VALUES(3,2025,'f');
-  INSERT INTO "technologies" VALUES('IMPGSL1','r','supply',' imported gasoline','petroleum');
+  12  INSERT INTO "time_period" VALUES(4,2030,'f');
-  INSERT INTO "technologies" VALUES('IMPHCO1','r','supply',' imported coal','coal');
+  13  INSERT INTO "time_period" VALUES(5,2035,'f');

-The first line creates the table. **Lines 2-6** define the columns within this table.
-Note that the the technology ('tech') name defines the primary key.
-Therefore, the same technology name cannot be entered twice; each technology name must be unique.
-**Lines 7-8** define foreign keys within the table.
-For example, each technology should be specified with a label (e.g., 'r' for 'resource').
-Those labels must come from the 'technology_labels' table.
-Likewise, the sector name must be defined in the 'sector_labels' table.
+The first line creates the table. **Lines 3-7** define the columns within this table.
+Note that ``period`` is the primary key.
+Therefore, the same time period cannot be entered twice; each name must be unique. **Line 7**, which helps define the ``flag`` column, declares a foreign key reference to the ``label`` column of the ``time_period_type`` table.
+As a result, if the user tries to enter a label in this table that does not exist in the ``time_period_type`` table, it will fail with an error.
+This foreign reference ensures that the modeler doesn't accidently type the wrong label in this table.
+For reference, there are two basic types of time periods in Temoa, ``e``, which defines pre-existing periods, and ``f``, which defines future time periods that are to be optimized.

 This enforcement of names across tables using foreign keys helps immediately catch typos.
-(As you can imagine, typos happen in plain text files and Excel when defining thousands of rows of data.)
+As you can imagine, typos happen in plain text files and Excel when defining thousands of rows of data.
 Another big advantage of using databases is that the model run outputs are stored in separate database output tables.
 The outputs by model run are indexed by a scenario name, which makes it possible to perform thousands of runs, programatically store all the results, and execute arbitrary queries that instantaneously return the requested data.

 Because some database table elements serve as foreign keys in other tables, we